AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/build-practice-scenarios/update-a-project-simple-scenario.md

 author: Becky
 feature: Workfront Fusion
 ---
-# Use a function to update a project in a simple scenario
+# Use a function to update a project in a simple scenario  in [!DNL Adobe Workfront Fusion]

 Updating a Workfront work item is a common use case for Workfront Fusion.
 In this example, you will use a function to change the name of a project to be in uppercase letters.